 Every Dallas home is unique, each with its own style and its own needs.
 Likewise, all the windows in your Dallas home are unique as well.
-Their size, shape, the way they face and more will vary and affect which window treatment that complements them best.
+Their dimensions, shape, the way they face and more will differ and affect which window treatment that complements them best.

 But more than any other factor, the style of window may be the most important for finding your perfect window treatment.
 These are our team’s recommendations for window treatments to match the unique window types found in Dallas homes.

 What we recommend for sidelight window treatments: Plantation shutters.
-Shutters don’t just offer your home classy looks and unmatched privacy, but they’re also easily customized for tall, thin sidelight windows.
+Not only do they offer your home classy looks and unmatched privacy, but they’re also easily customized for tall, thin sidelight windows.

 Octagonal windows are some of the most appealing and visually striking windows there are in Dallas homes.
-With their special geometry, you would be careless to obscure them with a rectangular window treatment like curtains or blinds.
-Alternatively, go with a window treatment that’s able to be custom-built to the window’s unique geometry so your home will reap the benefits of your octagonal window.
+With their special shape, you would be careless to obscure them with a rectangular window treatment like curtains or blinds.
+Alternatively, go with a window treatment that’s able to be customized to the window’s unique geometry so your home will reap the benefits of your octagonal window.

-When talking about “wide windows,” we’re referring to windows wider than 4 feet.
+When talking about “wide windows,” we’re referring to windows that are wider than 4feet.
 That includes full wall windows that stretch way beyond what standard window treatments would cover.
 For these wide windows, Dallas homeowners should think about how well a window treatment will let them keep their privacy and block the energy flow and light that wide windows normally allow.
 Lastly, wide window treatments should be low maintenance in operating, as there’s a lot of space that they’ll need to cover.

 What we recommend for angled and rake windows: Plantation shutters.
 Not only are they totally customizable to fit the exact angles and shape of your rake windows, but plantation shutters can typically be set at a single, preferred angle so you won’t need to readjust them - ideal for windows in awkward places.